Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/iterable.md

 ---
 title: Iterable Event Streaming
-description: Amplitude Data's Iterable integration lets you stream your Amplitude event data straight to Iterable with just a few clicks.
+description: Amplitude Data's Iterable integration lets you stream your Amplitude event and user data straight to Iterable with just a few clicks.
 ---

 --8<-- "includes/open-beta.md"

-Amplitude Data's Iterable integration lets you stream your Amplitude event data straight to Iterable with just a few clicks.
+Amplitude Data's Iterable integration lets you stream your Amplitude event and user data straight to Iterable with just a few clicks.

 !!!note "Other Amplitude + Iterable integrations"

-    This integration streams Amplitude events to Iterable.
+    This integration streams Amplitude events and users to Iterable.
 Amplitude offers other integrations with Iterable:

     - [Send Amplitude Cohorts to Iterable](/data/destinations/iterable-cohort)
     - [Import Iterable Data](/data/sources/iterable)